StackVista/stackstate-docs/develop/developer-guides/stackpack/prepare_stackpack_provisioning_script.md

 ### The environment \(`env`\) object

-The provisioning script can interact with the StackState environment via the `env()` function:
+The provisioning script can interact with the Rancher Observability environment via the `env()` function:

 ```text
 context().env()